StarPlayrX/bigmac/README.md

 - Mac mini (2014 models)
 - Mac Pro (2013 model: cylinder/trash can)
 - MacBook (2016 model)

+and previous models that are capable of running Metal

+---

+# 🍔 Big Mac 2.0.9 build 10

+BigMac2 is planning to add Ventura support for the following Unsupported Macs.

 I believe all there models can be supported and they also will not have to worry about race conditons.